yonas-fsaha/build-clock-with-js/Readme.md

 The template provides a guide for what to add.
 A custom `README` will help you explain your project and reflect on your learnings.Please feel free to edit our template as much as you like.

+Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.